-NIV guidelines make no recommendation on use in hypoxemic respiratory failure (apart from cardiogenic pulmonary oedema and post-operative respiratory failure) or pandemic viral illness (referring to studies of SARS and pandemic influenza).
+- NIV guidelines make no recommendation on use in hypoxemic respiratory failure (apart from cardiogenic pulmonary oedema and post-operative respiratory failure) or pandemic viral illness (referring to studies of SARS and pandemic influenza).
 Risks include delayed intubation, large tidal volumes, and injurious transpulmonary pressures.
-Limited data suggest a high failure rate when MERS patients receive NIV.
+Limited data suggest a high failure rate when MERS patients received NIV.
 Patients receiving a trial of NIV should be in a monitored setting and cared for by experienced personnel capable of endotracheal intubation in case the patient acutely deteriorates or does not improve after a short trial (about 1 hr).
-Patients with hemodynamic instability, multiorgan failure, or abnormal mental status should not receive NIV.

-Recent publications suggest that newer HFNO and NIV systems with good interface fitting do not create widespread dispersion of exhaled air and therefore should be associated with low risk of airborne transmission.

-Endotracheal intubation should be performed by a trained and experienced provider using airborne precautions.
-Patients with ARDS, especially young children or those who are obese or pregnant, may desaturate quickly during intubation.
-Pre-oxygenate with 100% $FiO_2$ for 5 minutes, via a face mask with reservoir bag, bag-valve mask, HFNO, or NIV.
-Rapid sequence intubation is appropriate after an airway assessment that identifies no signs of difficult intubation.

-Implement mechanical ventilation using lower tidal volumes (4-8 ml/kg predicted body weight, PBW) and lower inspiratory pressures (plateau pressure $<30 \text{ cmH}2\text{O}$ ).
-This is a strong recommendation from a clinical guideline for patients with ARDS, and is suggested for patients with sepsis-induced respiratory failure who do not meet ARDS criteria.
+Patients with hemodynamic instability, multiorgan failure, or abnormal mental status should not receive NIV. - Recent publications suggest that newer HFNO and NIV systems with good interface fitting do not create widespread dispersion of exhaled air and therefore should be associated with low risk of airborne transmission. - Endotracheal intubation should be performed by a trained and experienced provider using airborne precautions.
+Patients with ARDS, especially young children or those who are obese or pregnant, may de-saturate quickly during intubation.
+Pre-oxygenate with 100% FiO2 for 5 minutes, via a face mask with reservoir bag, bag-valve mask, HFNO, or NIV.
+Rapid sequence intubation is appropriate after an airway assessment that identifies no signs of difficult intubation. - Implement mechanical ventilation using lower tidal volumes (4-8 ml/kg predicted body weight, PBW) and lower inspiratory pressures (plateau pressure <30 cmH2O).
+This is a strong recommendation from a clinical guideline for patients with ARDS, and is suggested for patients with sepsis-induced respiratory failure.
 The initial tidal volume is 6 ml/kg PBW; tidal volume up to 8 ml/kg PBW is allowed if undesirable side effects occur (e.g. dyssynchrony, pH <7.15).
-Hypercapnia is permitted if meeting the pH goal of 7.30-7.45.
+Hypercapnia is permitted if meeting the pH goal of 7.30-Page | 10

+7.45.
 Ventilator protocols are available.
 The use of deep sedation may be required to control respiratory drive and achieve tidal volume targets.
-Although high driving pressure (plateau pressure-PEEP) may more accurately predict increased mortality in ARDS compared to high tidal volume or plateau pressure, RCTs of ventilation strategies that target driving pressure are not currently available.

-In patients with severe ARDS, prone ventilation for >12 hours per day is recommended.
-Application of prone ventilation is strongly recommended for adult and paediatric patients with severe ARDS but requires sufficient human resources and expertise to be performed safely.

-Use a conservative fluid management strategy for ARDS patients without tissue hypoperfusion.

-In patients with moderate or severe ARDS, higher PEEP instead of lower PEEP is suggested.
+- In patients with severe ARDS, prone ventilation for >12 hours per day is recommended.
+Application of prone ventilation is strongly recommended for adult and paediatric patients with severe ARDS but requires sufficient human resources and expertise to be performed safely. - Use a conservative fluid management strategy for ARDS patients without tissue hypoperfusion. - In patients with moderate or severe ARDS, higher PEEP instead of lower PEEP is suggested.
 PEEP titration requires consideration of benefits (reducing atelectrauma and improving alveolar recruitment) vs. risks (end-inspiratory overdistension leading to lung injury and higher pulmonary vascular resistance).
 Tables are available to guide PEEP titration based on the FiO2 required to maintain SpO2.
 A related intervention of recruitment manoeuvres (RMs) is delivered as episodic periods of high continuous positive airway pressure [30-40 cm H2O], progressive incremental increases in PEEP with constant driving pressure, or high driving pressure; considerations of benefits vs. risks are similar.
 Higher PEEP and RMs were both conditionally recommended in a clinical practice guideline.
-For PEEP, the guideline considered an individual patient data meta-analysis of 3 RCTs.
-However, a subsequent RCT of high PEEP and prolonged high-pressure RMs showed harm, suggesting that the protocol in this RCT should be avoided.
-Monitoring of patients to identify those who respond to the initial application of higher PEEP or a different RM protocol, and stopping these interventions in non-responders, is suggested.
+In patients with moderate-severe ARDS (PaO2/FiO2 <150), neuromuscular blockade by continuous infusion should not be routinely used. - In settings with access to expertise in extracorporeal life support (ECLS), consider referral of patients with refractory hypoxemia despite lung protective ventilation.
+ECLS should only be offered in expert centres with a sufficient case volume to maintain expertise and that can apply the IPC measures required for COVID - 19 patients - Avoid disconnecting the patient from the ventilator, which results in loss of PEEP and atelectasis.
+Use in-line catheters for airway suctioning and clamp endotracheal tube when disconnection is required (for example, transfer to a transport ventilator)